ettzzz/marketnews_fastapi_api/README.md

-# marketnews_fastapi_api
+# news_scrapper

- news scrapper and sentiment analysis
+scrape market-related news and save them into mongoDB

+see main.py how to run this project